Passed | | Drama, War

 Brothers Monte and Ray leave Oxford to join the Royal Flying Corps.
 Ray loves Helen; Helen enjoys an affair with Monte; before they leave on their mission over Germany they find her in still another man's arms.

-Helen: Oh, I'd imagine, you don't really think she's beautiful?
+Helen: Oh, you don't fancy it?

 The UCLA Film and Television Archive restored the film to its premiere version, which is the version currently available on DVD.
 In addition to reinstating the 8-minute two-strip Technicolor sequence, tinting and toning was restored to the duel at sunrise, the Zeppelin battle, the night patrol, and Monte and Roy departing for their bombing run.
 Note that these sequences were intact on earlier prints, but without color or special processing.
 The film's Intermission title card, along with Entr'acte music and exit music were reinstated as well.

 English, German, French